ENGIE and INEOS sealed the largest corporate wind power purchase agreement (PPA) for an industrial in Belgium

 Gerd Franken, Chairman INEOS Olefins & Polymers Europe, said: “It is the first of many environmental investments from our business as we continue to supply the products that people increasingly need across medical, food, transport, construction whilst reducing the carbon intensity of our production facilities.”

 ENGIE’s “Global Energy Management” business unit been instrumental to achieve this deal, playing a crucial “risk transformer” role, facilitating the green power value chain from producer to consumer.
 Relying on their deep energy markets knowledge and risk management expertise, the teams will convert the intermittent renewable energy supply into a fixed 24/7 power solution meeting INEOS’ energy needs.

-Vincent Verbeke, Executive Committee Member of ENGIE’s business unit “Global Energy Management” said: “Being the largest green energy producer in Belgium and more generally a major zero-carbon energy producer in Europe, ENGIE acts to accelerate the transition towards a carbon-neutral world, supporting its clients in reaching their sustainability goals.
+Vincent Verbeke, Executive Committee Member of ENGIE’s business unit “Global Energy Management” said: “Being the largest green energy producer in Belgium and more generally a major Net-Zero carbon energy producer in Europe, ENGIE acts to accelerate the transition towards a carbon-neutral world, supporting its clients in reaching their sustainability goals.
 This contract with INEOS, a global manufacturer of petrochemicals, illustrates ENGIE’s “Global Energy Management” business unit’s strong ambition in Belgium but also in Europe.
 Several PPAs have been signed with major companies during the last months, such as Google or minerals and lime producer Lhoist".